dainst/idai-field/README.md

 ```
 1$ npm test
-(2$ npm run server)
+2$ npm run server
 1$ npm run e2e
 1$ npm run package
 ```

 As described above, in order for the e2e tests to work, the dist dir has to be served on localhost:8081.
-This is what the command in parentheses is for.
+This is what the second command is for.
 If you are on a ci machine and have another webserver, like for example apache2, serving this directory on 8081, you can omit this command.